scala-network/libipfs/README.md

 ### Linux and MacOS

+*Note on building: Current go-ipfs master seems broken, for now, use v0.4.17*

 1. [Download](https://golang.org/dl/) and [install](https://golang.org/doc/install#tarball) Go 1.10 or higher
 2. Set you GOPATH, or have it default to ~/go
 3. Get and install the [Go IPFS source](https://github.com/ipfs/go-ipfs#build-from-source)